A'ja Wilson's Success and Achievements in Timeline

 In April 2024, Time named A'ja Wilson in their 2024 list of the 100 most influential people in the world.

-June 5, 2024: 35+ Points, 10+ Rebounds and 5+ Steals in a Single Game
+June 5, 2024: First Player with 35+ Points, 10+ Rebounds and 5+ Steals

-July 7, 2024: Aces' All-Time Leading Scorer
+July 7, 2024: Aces All-Time Leading Scorer

 July 2024: NBA 2K25 Cover Athlete

-In July 2024, A'ja Wilson was named the co-cover athlete for the All-Star edition and solo cover athlete for the WNBA edition of NBA 2K25, making Wilson the first WNBA player to be featured on a cover of a global edition of the game.
+In July 2024, A'ja Wilson was named the co-cover athlete for the All-Star edition and solo cover athlete for the WNBA edition of NBA 2K25, making her the first WNBA player to be featured on a cover of a global edition of the game.

 2025: TIME’s Women of the Year